CSAILVision/sceneparsing/README.md

 ## Reference
 If you find this scene parse challenge or the data or the pre-trained models useful, please cite the following paper:

 Semantic Understanding of Scenes through ADE20K Dataset.
-B. Zhou, H. Zhao, X. Puig, S. Fidler, A. Barriuso and A. Torralba. arXiv (coming soon).
+B. Zhou, H. Zhao, X. Puig, S. Fidler, A. Barriuso and A. Torralba. arXiv:1608.05442 (https://arxiv.org/pdf/1608.05442.pdf).